 ✓ Ownership length significantly affects depreciation impact—short-term ownership often results in greater financial loss.

-A detailed explanation of how value declines over time is covered in the Vehicle Depreciation Guide (insert link), which also helps compare long-term ownership outcomes.
+A detailed explanation of how value declines over time is covered in the Vehicle Depreciation Guide which also helps compare long-term ownership outcomes.

 Fuel expenses are often underestimated because they are spread across frequent, smaller purchases.
 Over time, however, fuel becomes one of the most consistent and unavoidable ownership costs.